elmariachi111/amethon/article/article.md

 ## The Frontend

-Our bookstore's frontend is built using a plain [Create React App](https://create-react-app.dev/) template with Typescript support and [Tailwind](https://tailwindcss.com/) for basic styles.
-CRA5 bumped their webpack dependency to a version that doesn't support node polyfills in browsers anymore which breaks the builds of nearly all Ethereum related projects today.
-A common workaround that avoids ejecting is to hook into the CRA build process - we decided to use [react-app-rewired](https://github.com/timarney/react-app-rewired) or go with CRA4 until the community agreed to a better solution.
+Our bookstore's frontend is built on the official [Create React App](https://create-react-app.dev/) template with Typescript support and uses [Tailwind](https://tailwindcss.com/) for basic styles.
+Heads up: CRA5 bumped their webpack dependency to a version that doesn't support node polyfills in browsers anymore and breaks the builds of nearly all Ethereum related projects today.
+A common workaround that avoids ejecting is to hook into the CRA build process - we 're using [react-app-rewired](https://github.com/timarney/react-app-rewired) but you could simply stay at CRA4 until the community comes up with a better solution.

 ### Connecting a web3 Wallet

-The most crucial part of a Dapp is to get a connection to an user's wallet.
-While you could try to manually wire that process up according to [the official Metamask docs](https://docs.metamask.io/guide/getting-started.html), we strongly recommend going with an appropriate React library; we found Noah Zinsmeister's [web3-react](https://www.npmjs.com/package/web3-react) to do the job best.
-Detecting and connecting to a web3 client then boils down to this code (`ConnectButton.tsx`):
+The crucial part of any Dapp is connecting to an user's wallet.
+You could try to manually wire that process up following the [the official Metamask docs](https://docs.metamask.io/guide/getting-started.html) but we strongly recommend going with an appropriate React library.
+We found Noah Zinsmeister's [web3-react](https://www.npmjs.com/package/web3-react) to do the job best.
+Detecting and connecting a web3 client boils down to this code (`ConnectButton.tsx`):

 ```tsx
 import { useWeb3React } from "@web3-react/core";